rocky-linux/documentation/docs/guides/containers/podman_guide.md

 ## Pods

 Pods are a way to group container together.
-Containers in a pod share some settings, like mounts, ressource allocations or port mappings.
+Containers in a pod share some settings, like mounts, resource allocations or port mappings.

-In Podman, pods are managed using the `podman pod` subcommand, which is quite simmilar to a lot of the Podman commands to control containers:
+In Podman, you manage pods using the `podman pod` subcommand, similar to many Podman commands, to control containers:

 | Command | Description                                                                       |
 |--       |--                                                                                 |